2025 will bring widespread changes for marketers and advertisers. Here are the marketing and data trends we’ll be watching this year.

 Here’s why it matters:

+In light of cookie instability, brands and agencies need alternative, durable methods for addressing their desired audiences—methods that prioritize consumer privacy.
 In response to this evolving digital landscape, the marketing and advertising industries must adapt and innovate.
-This can happen in several ways, including new targeting methods, new measurement technologies, and a shift to first-party data.
+There are several paths forward, including durable, interoperable IDs, new measurement technologies, and a shift to first-party data.

 In the broader advertising industry, much will be made of Google’s “Sandbox” approach.
 However, this approach has already been met with skepticism for a few reasons:

-Creating a first-party data strategy should be paramount this year.
-But that presents a challenge: The majority of marketers and publishers don’t see enough first-party data to effectively power their acquisition efforts.
-Because of this, advertisers will experience a growing need for better identity data and targeted segments in 2024.
+One of the counters for a world where there are fewer anonymous identifiers is to build a robust first-party data strategy.
+But, that presents a challenge: The majority of marketers and publishers don’t see enough first-party data to power their acquisition efforts effectively.
+Because of this, advertisers will experience a growing need for better identity data and targeted segments in 2025.

 Here’s what we recommend:

-Beyond an increased focus on first-party data capture, marketers and advertisers will need alternative solutions to reach audiences and measure engagement.
+Beyond an increased focus on first-party data capture—which should be paramount this year—marketers and advertisers will need alternative solutions to reach audiences and measure engagement.
 It’s time to start testing different strategies, which include everything from modeling to predictive audiences to contextual targeting to using alternative IDs.

 There will be a deeper-than-ever focus on modeling and interconnectivity.
 Marketers and agencies don’t want to outsource all of their audience knowledge to a single platform.
 By controlling the modeling process and the analysis, they can have a deeper knowledge of their ideal market and can more easily build omnichannel campaigns that align.